yosikari/AdvancedTableAssignment/README.md

 - Search: The table provides a search functionality that allows users to search for specific values within each column.
 - Editable Data: Users can edit the data directly in the table.
 All variable types, including boolean, numbers, and strings, are supported.
 - Data Persistence: The application saves the updated information in the local storage.
 Before uploading data, it attempts to retrieve the data from local storage to minimize server calls in the future.
-- Sort Columns: Users can sort the table data by clicking on the column headers.
-Clicking on a column header will toggle the sorting order between ascending and descending.
-The sorted data is dynamically updated and displayed in the table.

 ## Technologies Used